Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 (Index[6])

+Looking at the skewness and kurtosis output we can see that sepal length and sepal width are slightly positively skewed, i.e.pulled to the right of the spread of measurements.
+Conversely, petal length and petal width are negatively skewed, thus diverging from the normal distribution.

 Next I endeavoured to demonstrate the distribution curves pertaining to the data of the Iris variables in order to further evaluate and highlight the spread and shape of the data measurments.
 I achieved this by plotting a histogram for each of the 4 float variables in the dataset.
 The histograms also contain distribution curves to emphasize the spread of Iris flower data.
 The Iris dataset has 4 numeric variables and I wanted to visualize their distributions *together* so I split the output windows into several parts.

 <img src="https://image.ibb.co/ncDYs7/Index7.png" alt="Index7" border="0" />

 (Index[7])

+Looking at the histogram plot we can easily see some distinguishing features.
+Sepal length is notably skewed to the right, around the 4cm to 7cm range as previously observed in the skewness/kurtosis output.
+Sepal width

 These steps allowed me to esatablish a good descriptive picture of the distribution patterns of the Iris data measurements by combining both our skewness and kurtosis values with the histograms.